ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

 ### Slots

  * [abstract](abstract.md) - The study abstract that describes the goals.
-Can also hold abstract from a publication related to this Study
+Can also hold abstract from a publication related to this Study.
      * [Publication➞abstract](Publication_abstract.md)
  * [affiliations](affiliations.md) - The Institution(s) associated with an entity.
      * [Study➞affiliations](Study_affiliations.md) - The affiliations associated with this Study.